You snapped the perfect photo to share on Instagram, and only one thing can make it even better: the perfect filter.

 When you’re choosing a filter, consider your subject – as our results reveal, you probably want to choose a different filter for that colorful salad than you used for the shot of your toes in the sand.
 After all, your Instagram cred may depend on it!

 Ready to take all your posts to the next level?
-Check out Canva.com.
-The simple online software empowers you to create professional-quality Web or print designs quickly and easily – without breaking the bank.
+Check out all the design wonders you can do for your Instagram straight from Canva.
+The simple online software empowers you to create professional-quality web or print designs quickly and easily – without breaking the bank.
 Be your own best graphic designer with intuitive layouts for every need: blog graphics, presentations, social media images, invitations, magazines, book covers, and more.
 We've got hundreds of Instagram templates that help you turn your posts into a work of art.

 We looked at the filters and geolocation data of more than 1 million recent Instagram photos from around the world for the hashtags #nature, #fashion, #food, and #selfie.